Sean-Toroghi/Deep-learning/Computer Vision.md

     return np.exp(x)/np.sum(np.exp(x))
 ```

-Note- Softmax is usually used for computing probability of an input belong to one of the m number of possible output classes in a given senario.
+Note- Softmax is usually used for computing probability of an input belonging to one of the m number of possible output classes in a given scenario.

 __Loss functions__
 ```python